LiHongCSBLab/JointSyn/README.md

 - networkx >= 2.8.6

 ## Data Preprocessing
-The O’Neil and NCI-ALMANAC drug synergy datasets were downloaded from the [DrugComb database](https://drugcomb.fimm.fi/) and removed outliers.
+The O'Neil and NCI-ALMANAC drug synergy datasets were downloaded from the [DrugComb database](https://drugcomb.fimm.fi/) and removed outliers.
+The detailed processes of data preprocessing are as follows taking O'Neil for regression task as an example:
+1. Go to ./Data/O'Neil folder.
+2. Run 01-String_to_Int.ipynb, convert string to integers in the data set, which means encoding drugs and cell lines.
+3. Run 02-Joint_SuperEdge_reg.ipynb, construct joint graph using Super Edge method.
+4. The files in ./Data/O'Neil/Preprocessed/reg are the input file of the JointSyn for regression task.

+## Running the model
 ```bash
 # for regression task
 cd Model/JointSyn_reg